aws-samples/systems-manager-license-manager-license-tracker-for-sql-server/organization/README.md

     run the following command to create the following license configurations (case-sensitive):

     ```
-    for r in {REGION-1,REGION-2}; do for i in { SQLServerEELicenseConfiguration, SQLServerSTDLicenseConfiguration, SQLServerDEVLicenseConfiguration, SQLServerWEBLicenseConfiguration, SQLServerEXPLicenseConfiguration};  do aws license-manager create-license-configuration --name "$i" --license-counting-type vCPU --region $r; done; done
+    for r in REGION-1 REGION-2; do for i in SQLServerEELicenseConfiguration SQLServerSTDLicenseConfiguration SQLServerDEVLicenseConfiguration SQLServerWEBLicenseConfiguration SQLServerEXPLicenseConfiguration; do aws license-manager create-license-configuration --name "$i" --license-counting-type vCPU --region $r; done; done
     ```

     - *SQLServerEELicenseConfiguration* for Enterprise Edition